-EDP strongly believes that, subject only to a requirement to demonstrate creditworthiness and provide financial assurance any party should be allowed to participate in an auction.
-This may be done and demanded to agents acting in the name of others, assuming the former the obligation to demonstrate the creditworthiness and financial assurance.
+EURELECTRIC strongly believes that - subject only to a requirement to demonstrate creditworthiness and provide financial assurance (i.e. 'prequalification') - any party should be allowed to participate in an auction.
 Any further restrictions on participation should be clearly objective, and must not be based on nationality and/or on firm type or size.
-Therefore, there should be no requirement to use intermediaries, but these should be allowed as the costs associated to direct auction participation (including organisational costs) might be an obstacle to smaller agents..
-Therefore we are firmly against any model which limits access solely to primary participants.